 In total, the state and local governments could eventually collect net additional revenues of up to several hundred million dollars annually.
-To the extent local governments impose additional taxes on marijuana, this amount would increase.
-To the extent that a significant amount of marijuana is purchased for medical rather than recreational use, this amount could be substantially less since the measure exempts certain medical marijuana transactions from excise and/or sales and use taxes.
+To the extent local governments impose additional taxes on mariujuana, this amount would increase.

 Effect on Fine and Asset Forfeiture Revenues.
 The measure could reduce state and local revenues from the collection of the fines established in current law for marijuana offenses and the assets that are forfeited in some criminal marijuana cases.
 We estimate that these revenues could amount to millions or low tens of millions of dollars annually.
 This could be somewhat offset, however, by additional fine revenue generated from the new penalties created by the measure (such as for violating regulations established by the commission).